OpenVoter/POPregister/README.md

 - No institutional gatekeepers

 Only:
 Code.
-Property.
+Digital property.
 And a physical cryptographic key.